Chinese Calligraphy in Kai Shu (Standard Style)

 The importance of Traditional Chinese Characters lies in the fact that each character represents a very specific meaning or alternative meanings.
 This is of extreme importance because it allows the reader to understand a written word even without the word being in context.

 Simplified Chinese Characters, although convenient, fail to incorporate meanings into the characters for different usages.
 Many words of the same phonetic sounds are replaced by a single character (which can be traditional, simplified, or coined) that possesses the same sound but lacks or differs in meanings.
 The major downfall of Simplified Chinese Characters is that it lacks meaning.
-Currently, historical texts are in Traditional Chinese Characters as used and preserved in Taiwan, Korea, Japan, North America, and etc. The readers can read and understand based on the author's choice of words.
+Currently, historical texts are in Traditional Chinese Characters as used and preserved in Taiwan, Korea, North America, and etc. The readers can read and understand Traditional Chinese Characters based on the author's choice of words.

 However, if Traditional Chinese Characters are to be replaced totally or partially by Simplified Chinese Characters, one would not be able to understand immediately these texts and writings because words have lost their meanings and they simply represent a way of pronouncing the texts.
 As time progresses, this has resulted in the lost of history and culture studies.
 Even in China, students of graduate schools or higher education must learn Traditional Chinese Characters in order to study the classics of The Book of Changes (I Jing), philosophy, calligraphy, painting, martial arts, Chinese herbs and acupuncture, literature, and many historical documents.